Dacorum Community Safety Partnership

 As a partnership it is essential that partners remain in regular contact with each other, meeting regularly to discuss concerns, emerging issues, key hot spots, crime trends and to monitor the strategic priorities through the partnership action plan.

 Dacorum has a number of fixed groups that meet on a regular basis to ensure that work within the Community Safety Partnership is progressing.
-The groups are split into three tiers - RAOG (Responsible Authorities Officers Group), JAG (Joint Action Group) and CSAG (Community Safety Action Group).
+The groups are split into three tiers - RAG (Responsible Authorities Group), JAG (Joint Action Group) and CSAG (Community Safety Action Group).

 For a more detailed description of the role that each group plays within the partnership, please see the Dacorum Community Safety Partnership Governance Structure (PDF 393KB).